 (7) The Board in discharge of its functions shall be guided by such directions as the Federal Government may give to it from time to time.

-(9) The Federal Government may, on the recommendation of the Chairman, remove any member, other than an ex-officio member, if he has persistently failed to perform the duties assigned to him or he has abused his position.
+(9) The Federal Government may, on the recommendation of the Chairman, replace any member, other than an ex-officio member, before completion of his term of three years or attaining the age of sixty-five years.

 (2) The meetings of the Board shall be conducted in accordance with such procedure as may be specified by the Board.

 (3) Half of the total membership of the Board shall constitute the quorum for the meeting.

 (4) The decisions of the Board shall be taken by the majority of the members present and, in case of a tie, the person presiding over the meeting shall have a casting vote.

 (5) All orders, determinations and decisions of the Board shall be reduced in writing together with a record of the discussions held in the meeting.